excel-soft-bootcamp/identify-objects-continued-Datta98/StateManagement.md

 ### 2) Server Side State Management

 It is another way which ASP.NET provides to store the user's specific information or the state of the application on the server machine.<br> It completely makes use of server resources (the server's memory) to store information.

+- Session State: Session is one of the most common way which is being used by developers to maintain the state of the application.
+The Session basically stores the values as a dictionary collection in key/value pairs.
+It completely utilizes server resources to store the data.
+It is a secure way of storing data, since the data will never be passed to the client.
+   * In-proc
+   * State Server
+   * SQL Server

+- Application State :If the information that we want to be accessed or stored globally throughout the application, even if multiple users access the site or application at the same time, then we can use an Application Object for such purposes.
+It stores information as a Dictionary Collection in key - value pairs.
+This value is accessible across the pages of the application / website.
+There are 3 events of the Application which are as follows -Application_Start
+-Application_Error
+-Application_End